Acute Lymphoblastic Leukaemia (ALL) – Brief Information

 Lack of red blood cells (anaemia), infections, and bleeding tendencies can result and may be the first signs of acute leukaemia.
 Since ALL is not limited to one specific region of the body, but can spread from the bone marrow into the blood and the lymphatic system, it can affect all organs and organ systems and is, therefore (like all leukaemias), known as a malignant systemic disease.

 ALL progresses rapidly.
-The spread of leukaemia cells and the resulting damage to other body parts can cause serious diseases, which – without the appropriate Treatment – are lethal within a few weeks or months.
+The spread of leukaemia cells and the resulting damage to other body parts can cause serious diseases, which – without the appropriate treatment – are lethal within a few weeks or months.

 Incidence

 Comprising about 80 % of childhood leukaemias, acute lymphoblastic leukaemia (ALL) is the most common form of leukaemia in children and adolescents.
 It accounts for approximately 22 % (one fifth) of all cancers in this age group.
 According to the German trial centres, about 550 to 600 children and adolescents aged 0 to 17 years are newly diagnosed with ALL in Germany each year.
 In general, ALL can occur at any age, including adults.
-However, the frequency of ALL is highest in children between 1 and 5 years of age, with boys being slightly more affected than girls (gender ratio: 1.3 to 1).
+However, the frequency of ALL is highest in children between 1 and 5 years of age, with boys being slightly more affected than girls (gender ratio: 1.4:1).

 Types of ALL